PREDICT-DPACC/lochness/README.md

    Currently, lochness initializes the metadata using the following field names in REDCap and RPMS.

-- `record_id1`: the record ID field name
+- `chric_subject_id`: the record ID field name
+    - this field name must be in the REDCap or RPMS repository for the metadata to be updated by lochness.
-- `Consent`: the field name of the consent date
+- `chric_consent_date`: the field name of the consent date
+    - this field name must be in the REDCap or RPMS repository for the metadata to be updated by lochness.
 - `beiwe_id`: the field name of the BEIWE ID.
 - `xnat_id`: the field name of the XNAT ID.
 - `dropbox_id`: the field name of the Dropbox ID.